International Award-Winning Wedding Photojournalism

 Pure documentary wedding photography is all about observation, anticipation, spontaneity and reacting quickly to real moments – not contriving them.
 This approach provides a faithful narration of the day.

-Providing a list of ‘must have’ images to me would be contrary to my method of work.
-You will, however, find that most of the shots on the typical bride’s must-have list, will be captured by me in my own style.
+Providing me a list of ‘must have’ images would be contrary to my work method.
+You will, however, find that most of the shots on the typical bride’s must-have list will be captured by me in my style.
 This is always something I’m happy to discuss at pre-wedding meetings.

-If there are certain people you want me to concentrate on, do point them out to me on the day.
+If there are certain people you want me to concentrate on, please let me know on the day.

-It goes without saying though that the bridal party and close family are easily recognisable on the day and I’ll pay close attention to making sure they feature.
+It goes without saying, though, that the bridal party and close family are easily recognisable on the day – they will be sitting on the front rows and wearing boutonnieres – and I’ll pay close attention to making sure they feature.

 Yes of course.